Tag Archive : best psychologist in India

 What to Do

-If one is being mentally and emotionally abused, believe your gut instincts.
+If one is being mentally and emotionally predator, believe your gut instincts.
 Know that it is not correct and you do not need to live this way.
 Otherwise, your options come down to the specifics of your circumstances.

 · Disengage and set personal boundaries.